-This interest rate is another nice tool for us in that we can use it for settlement leverage.
-A client might say, “Okay, I lost $25,000 that I didn’t get paid back.
-The judgment’s now $40,000, but do I need the entire $40,000?
+This relatively generous post-judgment interest rate is another tool that we can use for settlement leverage.
+A client might say, “Okay, I have$25,000 that was not paid back.
+The judgment is now $40,000 with interest, but do I need the entire $40,000?
 My cost of funds was probably less than ten percent a year, so I’ll take $30,000 or $35,000.”
 The client is still making more than what they lent or what they were owed.
-The fact that interest accrues so quickly scares debtors, which gives us more leverage over them.
+The fact that interest accrues so quickly scares debtors, which gives us more leverage to secure payment.

-For How Long Is The Judgment Enforceable After It’s Put In Place By The Court?
+For How Long Is a Judgment Enforceable After it Is Entered by the Court?

-Judgments don’t last forever, unless you take action to make sure they get renewed.
-In California, a judgment’s initially good for ten years and can be renewed for successive ten-year periods, but you can’t let it expire.
-If you wait ten years and one day before you go to the court and ask for the judgment to be renewed, it’s too late.
-Additionally, any liens you have recorded would expire, as well.
+Judgments don’t last forever, unless you take action to make sure they are timely renewed.
+In California, a judgment is initially enforceable for ten years and can be renewed for successive ten-year periods, however, you cannot let the ten-year period run before renewing.
+If you do so, it is too late and the judgment is no longer enforceable.
+Additionally, any liens that were filed or recorded would also be void.

-As far as businesses go, the general rule is that there are no exempt assets, only limitations from prior liens.
-If you’re suing an individual, however, there are numerous exemptions that are largely outside the scope of this book.
-In California, individuals can exempt up to $500,000 of equity in their home and $2,000 or $3,000 from their bank account.
-If we’re trying to garnish their wages, we can only garnish 25 percent of their net pay.
-There’s a pretty long list of exemptions that a consumer or individual judgment debtor can use to make it more difficult—though not impossible—to collect.
+As discussed above, with businesses, the general rule is that there are no exempt assets, only limitations on enforcement from prior liens.
+However, if we are suing an individual, there are numerous exemptions available that are largely outside the scope of this book.
+Two examples are that an individual debtor can exempt up to $500,000 of equity in their home and approximately $2,000 from a bank account.
+If we are trying to garnish an individual debtor’s wages, we can garnish only 25% of their pay.
+There exists a fairly lengthy list of exemptions that an individual judgment debtor can utilize to make it more difficult—though certainly not impossible—to collect.

-For more information on Pre-Lawsuit Considerations if Prior Collection Efforts Are Unsuccessful, an initial consultation is your next best step.
+For more information on Debt Collection Law, an initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (714) 594-6322 today.